ElektraInitiative/libelektra/doc/tutorials/run_reformatting_script_with_docker.md

 	scripts/docker/debian/sid/
 ```

-The building process depends on your Internet speed connection and the overall performance of your hardware.
+The build process depends on your Internet connection speed and the overall performance of your hardware.
 Most likely, it will take at least
 5 minutes.
 Please be patient.
-Once you have it built, you will reuse it.
+Once you have built the image, you can reuse it multiple times.

-The image tag `buildelektra-sid` we suggested can be of course replaced to your own preference.
+The image tag `buildelektra-sid` we suggested can be replaced by a name of your own choosing.

-### 2. Run Docker container
+### 2. Run the Docker Container

-Now when you built the image, spin-up a container like this:
+After you built the image, you can execute a container like this:

 ```sh
 docker run -it --rm \